angular-es/AngularComunities/CONTRIBUTING.md

 ### aio directory structure

-Basically the Markdown file in the `content` directory is translated.
+Basically the Markdown files in the `content` directory are ready translation just watch out for the Dangling Links.
 If necessary, edit the source code of the application as well.

 https://github.com/angular/angular/tree/master/aio